Houshujing/DNN-CNN-models/README.md

-# DNN and CNN classification models of CB2 receptors antagonists
+# DNN and CNN classification models of CB2 receptor antagonists
 =============
 ## Requirements